Ro-Bert-Web/cmpLng/README.md

 # cmpLng
-A C library for the Vex Robotics platform
+A C library for the Vex Robotics platform specialized for competition